 The old journals become more fun to revisit with each passing year, as we look back on them with some perspective.
 Years from now, these will be the primary resources of historians.

 We recently took a look back at 2007.
 There are lots of travels, lots of dinners, trips back and forth between Bangkok and Fort Lauderdale ... and more.

 And you can revisit the following years, too.
 We invite you to live in the past!

 Or ... take a look at a travel journal, from sometime in the past several years, that we've selected just for you:

-Your random journal was written by Alf, and it's ...
-Visiting Paris, December 1998!
+Your random journal was written by Denise, and it's ...
+Ballooning in France, October 1996!